kubuntu-team/kubuntu-manual/source/docs/software-management/repositories.rst

     :align: center
     :scale: 50 %

-2. Select Settings Left-click the 'Software Sources' button at the top right of the window.
+2. Select Settings then left-click the 'Software Sources' button to the right of 'Ubuntu Jammy Jellyfish'
-3. Enter your administrative password at the prompt.
+3. Enter your administrative password at the prompt

 .. image:: ../../images/jammy/repositories/discover-edit.png
     :align: center